loveencounterflow/coffeelibre/README.md

 ````

 We've basically wasted a lot of keystrokes to reassure OpenOffice—**five times**, no less—that what we have
-here (yes, in OOo's own `Scripts/javascript` folder) is a JavaScript macro indeed.
+here (yes, in AOO's own `Scripts/javascript` folder) is a JavaScript macro indeed.
 Of course, a simple
 convention-over-configuration agreement would have obliterated the need for this configuration file, but
 what's not to like about writing redundant XML?